zopefoundation/Zope/docs/zopebook/Sessions.rst

 Alternative Server Side Session Backends for Zope 4+
 ====================================================

-To re-enable server side sessions on Zope 4+, you have two  ways to go about it.
-You can use a seperate session server, most likely using `Memcached <https://memcached.org>`_, or place the session storage in either a ``<filestorage>`` or ``<mappingstorage>`` backed ZODB.
+To use server side sessions on Zope 4+, you have two  ways to go about it.
+You can use a separate session server, most likely using `Memcached <https://memcached.org>`_, or place the session storage in either a ``<filestorage>`` or ``<mappingstorage>`` backed ZODB.